rtculberg/GreenlandRSR/README.txt

 	Geographic Area Codes:
 		NOG - Northwest Outlet Glaciers
 		CC - Camp Century
+		B26 - adjacent to the B26 firn core
+		SUMup - adjacent to one of the SUMup near-surface density logs

 	Collection Date (YYYYMMDD)
 		Date on which that flight line was recorded.